sietse333/progressive-web-apps-2122/README.md

 ### Speed progressive wafs

 After some improvements i learned in the lessons i got it down to 99.
 But i just scaled the images down to a few pixels so it was kind of cheating.
-However now i know it was the fault of my images.
+I did this by mapping the images and then slicing ".slice(0, -3) + "=s500" after the url for example.
+The s500 is the amount of pixels the image has.
+However to make a real difference i had to set it too low.
+But atleast now i know it was the fault of my images.
 I also had some orange stats left that i wanted to take care of.

 ![snelheid voorbeeld](https://user-images.githubusercontent.com/43068118/161925688-66c0fb0b-025f-440c-a6d2-cbde44a0156f.png)